4 Day Bangkok Itinerary: How To Make The Most Of Your Trip

 standing in front of Wat Tarimit - a white and gold temple in Bangkok

-• Wat Phra Kaew: Home to the revered Emerald Buddha statue, carved from a single block of jade.
+• Wat Phra Kaew: Home to the Emerald Buddha and one of Thailand’s most important religious sites.

-• Wat Pho: Just a short walk from the palace, this temple is known for its giant reclining Buddha and is a great place to enjoy a traditional Thai massage at the on-site massage school.
+• Wat Pho: Home to the giant reclining Buddha and a great place to get a traditional Thai massage at the on-site massage school.

-In the evening, take a street food tour where you can sample dishes like green curry, Hainanese chicken rice, and mango sticky rice.
-I love street food tours because it allows you to try a lot of different dishes, and your guide will ensure you eat from safe vendors and avoid getting sick.
+In the evening, book a street food tour where you can try dishes like green curry, Hainanese chicken rice, and mango sticky rice.
+I love street food tours because you get to try a lot of different foods in one night, and your guide can help you find great spots and avoid anything that might upset your stomach.

 Day 2: Cooking Class, Canals, and Night Markets